sqlitecloud/docs/src/pages/docs/commands/disable-database.md

 ## Description

 Use this command to disable a database.
 Established connections will continue to have that database in use.
-The disabled database affects only new connection.
+The disabled database affects only new connections.

 ## Return